Aptivi/NitrocidKS/README.md

 | Linux   | Supported distros  | Mono 5.10 or later | Konsole, GNOME Terminal             | Required
 | macOS   | macOS Catalina     | Mono Runtime       | iTerm2 (Terminal.app not supported) | Required

-* mono-vbnc is required for string evaluation functions
 * Terminal.app has broken support for 255 and true colors.
 We discourage using it.

 ### Recommended requirements